King Alfred School, Plön: Concept

 The founding Headmaster was Lieutenant Colonel Freddie Spencer Chapman who introduced Kurt Hahn’s Gordonstoun ideals of service, discipline and strength of personality into the school ethos.
 The last Headmaster was Mr 'Hugh' Wallis-Hosken.

-The school was manned with British teachers and administrators as well as German support staff.
+The school was staffed with British teachers and administrators as well as German support staff.
 The 600 or so boys and girls aged 11 to 18 were accommodated in five twinned houses with up to 60 boys or girls living in each part-house.
 A housemaster with three or four male teachers and a matron led one part-house; while a housemistress with three or four female teachers and another matron led the other half of the house.
 Each housemaster and housemistress was supported by senior pupils who were appointed as either Helpers or Assistants and, from Autumn 1956, as Prefects.
 Each physically separate part-house, accommodation building was united by a strong house corporate identity.
 The houses were named after scholars who were also men of action.

 Curriculum

 Under the KAS bilateral-comprehensive system, those pupils, who had passed an eleven-plus exam, undertook the General Certificate of Education syllabus; or, prior to 1951, either the School Certificate (UK) or the Civil service exam syllabi.
-Otherwise, they followed Royal Society of Arts as well as Pitman's Commercial courses.Supplementary Information: Exam Results - Red Dragon, Summer Term editions 1949 to 1959 HM Inspectorate of Schools visited KAS routinely.
+Otherwise, they followed Royal Society of Arts as well as Pitman's Commercial courses.
+HM Inspectorate of Schools visited KAS routinely.